webarch-coop/ansible-role-systemd/README.md

 #### name

-The `name` of the unit, this variables is required.
+The `name` of the unit, this variable is required.

 #### files